Man who Don Jazzy helped with N1.2m for surgery prays for him in emotional video

 - A young lady tagged Don Jazzy on a tweet which was a call for help for her dad's surgery, and the Mavin boss came through for her family

-- Not only did Don Jazzy send the balance of N1.2m but he also apologized for the delay before reaching out
+- Not only did Don Jazzy send the balance of N1.2m but he also apologised for the delay before reaching out

 - In a video sighted online, the ailing man was seen praying earnestly for Don Jazzy as his daughter passionately said amen

-The sick man Don Jazzy helped with the balance of N1.2m for his surgery has reached out to the music producer on social media.
+The sick man Don Jazzy helped with the balance of N1.2 million for his surgery has reached out to the music producer on social media.

 The celebrity music star gifted a young lady, @Hillbaby4 the N1.2 million balance needed for her father’s surgery after she begged for funds on social media.